christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 # Prepare the data with Spark

-Spark is ideal to split very large data files into smaller parts that will be saved in BIDMach file format to be feed the BIDMach file data sources.
+Spark is ideal to split very large data files into smaller parts that will be saved in BIDMach file format to feed the BIDMach file data sources.

-Spark naturally splits the input file into parts for each job, that are accessible with **mapPartitionsWithIndex** method which executes my custom function on each split, as shown here:
+Spark naturally splits the input file into parts for each job, that are accessible via **mapPartitions** methods, in order to execute a custom function on each split, as for example :

 {% highlight scala %}
 val file = sc.textFile("myfile.csv")